k98kurz/merkle/readme.md

 # Testing

-To develop or test, fork or clone the repo and install the dependency.
+To develop or test, fork or clone the repo.

 ## Windows Setup